menouarazib/llm/README.md

 ### Quantization
 Quantization is the process of constraining an input from a continuous (large set of values) to a discrete set.

-Mathematically, for linear quantization from floating points to integers, we can write the equation as:
+Mathematically, a linear quantization is an affine mapping of integers to floating points, we can write the equation as:

 $$ r = (q - Z) \times S $$